 Our 12-week networking course gives you the skills to complete the Cisco CCNA qualification and further your networking career.
-You'll study by distance learning and have the option to progress onto our MSc Network Security.
+You'll study by distance learning and have the option to progress onto our MSc Cyber Security.

 Our course consists of a single 12-week module designed to boost your knowledge and skills in network development.
 It’ll cover the areas that you’ll need to take the Cisco CCNA exam and gain a globally recognised Certified Network Associate qualification.

 You’ll cover the basics of network routing, switching and advanced technologies and gain skills in critical thinking, problem-solving, collaboration and practical application.
 Study by distance learning using our Virtual Learning Environment (VLE) and our remote physical lab (NETLAB).

 With access to a wide range of hardware, software and Cisco systems in our computer labs, you’ll develop a thorough understanding of how network technologies work in practice and an awareness of current and future trends in the industry.